Wiesloch

-Wiesloch ([ˈviːslɔx], locally [ˈvɪslɔx]; South Franconian: Wissloch), is a town in northern Baden-Württemberg, Germany.
+Wiesloch ([ˈviːslɔx], locally [ˈvɪslɔx]; South Franconian: Wissloch) is a town in northern Baden-Württemberg, Germany.
 It is situated 13 kilometres south of Heidelberg.

-After Weinheim, Sinsheim and Leimen it is the fourth largest town in the Rhein-Neckar-Kreis.
+After Weinheim and Sinsheim, it is the third largest town in the Rhein-Neckar-Kreis.
 It shares Wiesloch-Walldorf station with its neighbouring town Walldorf.
 Also in the vicinity of Wiesloch are Dielheim, Malsch (bei Wiesloch), Mühlhausen, Rauenberg and Sankt Leon-Rot.

 Wiesloch's population grew to more than 20,000 when the administration of the area was reorganised in the 1970s.
 Wiesloch became a Große Kreisstadt on 1 January 1973, when Altwiesloch, Baiertal, Frauenweiler and Schatthausen were amalgamated with Wiesloch to form the present municipality.

 History

 The settlement that is now Wiesloch town centre originated during the expansion of silver mining in the vicinity in the 10th century.

 Fossil site

 The fossil remains of the oldest hummingbird found to date, Eurotrochilus inexpectatus, were found in a clay pit at Frauenweiler.
 This bird lived during the Early Oligocene (30 mya), when the area had a humid, subtropical climate similar to the northern Caribbean today.